Five Surprising Ways to Feel Better FAST!

 I am committed to healthy remedies.
 The following are some of my tried, true, and positive ways to process a bad emotional day (or weekend).

 Sometimes all you need is what I call a “breather.”
 You need a little break from the bad thoughts.
 That crack in your negative thinking often allows better thoughts to get in.
-The following activities can all provide the necessary break you need!

 Taking a long walk while listening to a special playlist can be really helpful.
-I create unique playlists to help me process things.
-I let the music move me from feeling down to feeling better.
+I create unique playlists to help me process things and by the end of my walk I always feel much better.

 Plan a Surprise for Someone

 Years ago, I was feeling down.
 On the way to work, I decided to stop in at a specialty store and buy a few treats to send to my daughter who was away at college.
-I spent a good half hour picking out a selection of chocolates for her.

 By the time I had just the right goodies to send her, I felt so much better.
 In fact, after leaving the store I realized that I wasn’t feeling down at all.

-Thinking about and then doing something for someone else is a very effective way to get back on track.
 You can visit the dollar store and get a few goodies for a special child in your life.
 I love picking out a book or two for my granddaughter.
-Maybe some home-cooked food for someone you know could use a boost.

 This is a surprisingly power action and I don’t do it nearly enough.
 But there’s something about the act of planning something nice for someone you love that makes you feel really good.